 The Executive Committee shall consist of the officers of the Association, the editor of the Voice for the Defense, immediate past president, and two members of the board of directors appointed by the President.
 The President may select Ex-Officio(s) in a non-voting capacity, to serve on the Executive Committee.
 The Executive Committee shall have such powers and duties as are provided in these bylaws and as may be prescribed by the Board of Directors.
-The Executive Director is a non-voting member of the Executive Committee.
+The Chief Executive Officer is a non-voting member of the Executive Committee.

 Sec.
 3. Organization.